shubha-v/to-do-list/README.md

 7. add all the code in main.dart file.
 8. run the flutter project using **flutter run**

-I haev documented my project and attaching the document here:
+I have documented my project and attaching the document here: